David-Wobrock/helmut-slack-bot/README.md

 You will have a private conversation with _helmut_.
 The commands you can tell him are:
 * `order` - takes you through the process of creating an order for your colleagues
 * `reply` - respond to a received order
-* `show` - shows all actives orders
-* `collect` - collects the replies to an order you made
 * `close` - collects the replies to an order and closes it.
 Notifies the participants that you are going to take the food.
-* `notify` - notifies the invited participants that their food has arrived.
-You have returned!
-* `help` - displays the help

 ## Authors